 What is ‘electric drive’?
 We are using the umbrella term to embrace hybrids (mild and full), plug-in hybrids, extended-range electric vehicles (E-REVs) and pure battery electric vehicles (or BEVs).
 These categories of vehicle have in common the exploitation of electrical energy to drive vehicle wheels for propulsion, though hybrids (and E-REVs if the gasoline engine kicks in on a long journey) achieve that in collaboration with the burning of fossil-fuels.

-- JAPAN: Toyota ‘ready to share’ hybrid secrets in China
+- Toyota to produce EVs in China from 2019

 A hybrid electrical vehicle (HEV) is a vehicle equipped with either an internal combustion engine (ICE) and an electrical motor powered by electrical batteries.
 In 1997, Toyota sold in Japan the first modern hybrid electric car, the Toyota Prius.